Mohdandy/Car-Accident-Analysis/README.md

 Programming Language: Python Libraries: Python, Pandas, PostgreSQL, Docker, ElasticSearch, Kibana

 Results :
-The analysis resulted in some insights for road improvement to minimize the car accident severity and frequency
+The analysis resulted in some insights for road improvement to minimize the severity and frequency of car accident